 However, it is important to note that when a person forges a writing and attempts to use that writing, he or she has committed two offenses — forging, and what is called “uttering”.
 Therefore, each offense is punishable by up to 10 years in prison, and that means the maximum time such a person would face is up to 20 years in prison.

-At the criminal defense firm of Ronald E. Smith, P.C., we not only have the legal knowledge required to handle forgery cases, but we also have the experience needed to handle them as well and effectively help our clients pursue a favorable outcome.
+At the criminal defense firm of Lawrence, Smith and Gardner, we not only have the legal knowledge required to handle forgery cases, but we also have the experience needed to handle them as well and effectively help our clients pursue a favorable outcome.

-Contact us online or by telephone at 703-539-5825 today to speak with a knowledgeable Fairfax, Virginia, forgery defense lawyer at Ronald E. Smith, P.C., about the charges you are facing and our legal services.
+Contact us online or by telephone at 703-539-5825 today to speak with a knowledgeable Fairfax, Virginia, forgery defense lawyer at Lawrence, Smith and Gardner, about the charges you are facing and our legal services.

 Types Of Forgery Cases